Defective machinery injury claims

 - Poorly designed equipment that does not meet safety standards

 You can also make a claim if you’ve not been trained in risks, do not have the right personal protective equipment, or if an untidy environment causes an accident in the workplace.

-Who can claim for an injury caused by unsafe equipment?
+Who can claim for an injury caused by unsafe equipment or machinery?

 You can claim for a faulty equipment injury whether you are a full-time employee, self-employed, or a contractor.
 If your employer has failed to meet Health and Safety regulations, which has resulted in your injury, you could make a compensation claim.

 You could make a compensation claim if your employer has failed to adhere to one or more of these responsibilities: